WesleiRamos/dio-github-profile/README.md

 This is the final project of module IV of DIO's Spread FullStack Developer bootcamp.

-It's an app to view a github profile written using, it was Typescript and Styled-Components.
+It's an app to view a github profile, it was written using Typescript and Styled-Components.

 ### Features